yilmazarda/DSA210-proj/README.md

 3. **Played Game Rate per Time of the Day**: Understanding at what times of day I play the most chess.
 4. **Winrate per Black or White**: Analyzing my win rate based on the color I play.
 5. **Win Rate per Opening**: Comparing my win rates across various chess openings.
-6. **Win Rate Considering Move Number**: Investigating how the number of moves in a game correlates with my win rate.
+6. **Average Game Length Considering Move Number**: Investigating how the number of moves in a game correlates with my win rate.
 7. **Win Rate Considering Elo Difference**: Analyzing the effect of Elo differences between me and my opponent on win rates.
 8. **Timeout, Resign, Checkmated Lose Rate**: Understanding the factors behind my losses, specifically due to timeout, resignation, or checkmate.